Donors

-Donors receive recognition for their contributions through a variety of communications initiatives including invitations to award ceremonies, in the Canada Council's Annual Report, on our website, in news releases, and through social media campaigns that promote the awards.
+The contributions of donors receive recognition through a variety of communications initiatives, namely invitations to award ceremonies, acknowledgements in the Council’s annual report, on its website, in news releases, and through social media campaigns that promote the awards.

-Donors may contribute by direct gifts, bequests, life insurance policies (the premiums of which are creditable for tax purposes) and gifts in kind (real property, stocks and bonds, artworks or fine stringed instruments).
-The terms of all major gifts are set out in an agreement with the Canada Council, and gifts are acknowledged by an official tax receipt.
+Donors may contribute by direct gifts, bequests, life insurance policies (the premiums of which are tax deductible) and gifts in kind (real property, stocks and bonds, works of art or fine stringed instruments).
+The terms of all major gifts are set out in an agreement with the Canada Council, and gifts are acknowledged with an official tax receipt.

 Donated funds are managed within the Canada Council's general endowment portfolio but are accounted for separately.
 Merging the principal of donated funds with the larger managed fund increases their revenue and growth potential.